sgorgun/next-bigger/README.md

 # Next Bigger

-Beginner level task to practice iteration and selection statements.
+Intermediate level task to practice iteration and selection statements.

 Estimated time to complete the task - 1h.